|Length||15 km (9.4 miles), 5 hours. For the whole outing, including trains, sights and meals, allow at least 10 hours.|

-- After tea, you can either return to Cambridge via the River Cam (choosing the other path to the one you came on to Grantchester), or try a route via Trumpington: it involves some walking on busy roads but the route is not devoid of interest.
+- After tea, you can either return to Cambridge via the River Cam (choosing the other path to the one you came on to Grantchester), or try a route via Trumpington: it involves a mile of road walking on busy roads at the beginning but then the route is over fields and beside a stream and is not devoid of interest.

 Option A) Return via the River Cam

 - After tea in the Orchard’s garden, it is worth your while to take a short detour to view the outside of the Old Vicarage, where Rupert Brooke used to lodge.
 Walk through the Orchard’s car park (in a southerly direction) and pass the Rupert Brooke Museum buildings on your right, to exit the car park, back onto the main road, where you turn left.
 In 50 metres, the road swings to the right, and there is a footpath ahead between high walls.
 The Old Vicarage is the house on your left, with a post box in a wall.
 The property is now owned by Lord Jeffrey Archer and Lady Mary Archer.
 The large conservatory where Lord Archer wrote many of his novels is clearly visible.
 In the front garden of the house is a statue of Rupert Brooke in military uniform .
 Retrace your steps, through the Orchard’s car park, to the entrance to the Orchard tearoom building.

 - [6A] [!]
 Here, on your right, is a low level sign “To the River”.
 Go down this path, your direction 100 degrees, in 40 metres going through a metal kissing gate.
 Keep ahead over a field and in a further 100 metres go through another metal kissing gate, to the banks of the River Cam.